flutter/website/src/get-started/test-drive/index.md

 Android Studio, and IntelliJ IDEA Community, Educational, and Ultimate editions.

-The third option explains how to use an IDE of your choice and the terminal to run the procedures.
+The third option explains how to use an editor of your choice and the terminal to run the procedures.

 Select your development tool of choice for Flutter apps.